Samsung/tizen-docs/open-source/release-notes/tizen-4-0-m1.md

 - Customization API

-  - In wearable, the theme is not ready for customization.
+  - In wearable profile, the theme is not ready for customization.

 - Focused UI has not been fully tested.

 - UI mirroring has not been fully tested.

-- Tizen 3.0 UX has not been fully implemented, especially for visual interactions.
+- Tizen 4.0 UX is not finalized yet (UI control and theme can change later).

-### Multimedia Framework
+### Multimedia FW

 **New and Changed Features**

 - Recorder

   - APIs for getting muxed stream data have been added.

 - Media Content

   - A new API for getting video rotation information has been added.
   - A new API for getting/setting the bookmark name has been added.
   - APIs for updating file metadata (such as title, album, artist, and genre) have been deprecated.
   - The API for getting the storage name has been deprecated.
   - The cloud-related code has been deprecated.

 - Thumbnail Utility

   - A new error type has been added.

 - Open Source Upgrade

   - Tiff version has been upgraded from 4.0.6 to 4.0.7.

 - Player

   - APIs for progressive download have been deprecated.
   - The display type has been replaced with a new value.
   - New error codes have been added.

 - Audio

   - The SoundServer WAV handling logic has been improved by replacing the legacy parser and libtremo with libsndfile.

 - MediaTool

   - A new media format has been added.
   - A new API for setting extra data has been added.

-### Network and Connectivity
+### Network & Connectivity

 **New and Changed Features**

 - Data Network

   - New features and APIs have been added:

     - In mobile, wearable, and TV profiles, a new connection API for getting the DHCP server address has been added.
     - In mobile, wearable, and TV profiles, the enum for the pdn type has been deprecated.
     - In mobile, wearable, and TV profiles, connection APIs for adding/removing a routing table have been added.